[ Rust dev-tool ]

 Local Rust Execution

-Just annotate your functions — run and test everything locally, with databases and queues served offline.
+Run and test everything locally, with databases and queues provisioned offline automatically.

 Managed SQL

-Every project comes with a provisioned SQL database.
-Connection strings and migrations are handled automatically on local and cloud execution.
+Every project comes with a provisioned SQL database, supporting migrations.
+Credentials and handled automatically on local and cloud execution.

 Built-in Logs